MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 If an application encounters a printing error or a canceled print operation, it must not attempt to terminate the operation by using either `EndDoc` or [`AbortDoc`](#abortdoc).
 GDI automatically terminates the operation before returning the error value.

-This function should not be used inside metafiles.
+This function shouldn't be used inside metafiles.

 ### Example